 - (c) A personal statement, including the following as appropriate: (1) a list of courses taught; (2) a description of course load and administrative responsibilities, which includes types of courses taught, student enrollment, student contact hours, and the types of student assessment for the courses; (3) a statement of teaching objectives and philosophy; (4) a description of any teaching grant submissions and funding; (5) a description of research accomplishments, including any grant submissions and funding as well as publications; and (6) a summary of employment expectations as specified in the formal contract (i.e., teaching load, service expectations, research expectations); (7) a description of service responsibilities (if relevant); and (8) anything else the candidate deems relevant. - (d) Any other materials the candidate deems relevant, such as course materials, simulations, presentations, evidence of pro bono or other work or activities that serve to enhance the Department/School's local, regional, national, or international reputation. - 5.
-By January 24, the Department Chair/School Director shall assure that the following are placed in the candidate's file: - (a) Student course evaluations for all courses taught since the last Formal Review or Initial Appointment; - (b) A summary of the employment responsibilities of the faculty member as outlined in the contract, describing expectations for teaching load, service expectations, and/or research expectations. - (c) Any prior Informal Review Reports, Review Committee Reports, and Candidate Responses since the last Formal Review or Initial Appointment. - 6.
-By January 25, the Review Committee Chair shall circulate the candidate's portfolio to other Review Committee members, who shall read the complete file. - 7.
+By February 10, the Department Chair/School Director shall assure that the following are placed in the candidate's file: - (a) Course Feedback Forms for all courses taught since the last Formal Review or Initial Appointment; - (b) Two peer teaching observations (see 4.5.2 above); - (c) A summary of the employment responsibilities of the faculty member as outlined in the contract, describing expectations for teaching load, service expectations, and/or research expectations; - (d)Any letters submitted by departmental faculty, staff, or students, if applicable; - (e) Any prior Informal Review Reports, Review Committee Reports, and Candidate Responses since the last Formal Review or Initial Appointment. - 6.
+By February 11, the Review Committee Chair shall circulate the candidate's portfolio to other Review Committee members, who shall read the complete file. - 7.
 The Review Committee Chair shall assign a Review Committee member to prepare a draft of the Review Committee Report.
-The draft report shall be completed and shared with the committee by February 15.
-The Review Committee shall confer about the report and vote on its approval by February 21. - 8.
-No later than March 1, the Review Committee Chair shall expeditiously transmit the report to the candidate following its approval by the Review Committee.
+The draft report shall be completed and shared with the committee by February 20.
+The Review Committee shall confer about the report and vote on its approval by February 27. - 8.
+No later than February 28, the Review Committee Chair shall expeditiously transmit the report to the candidate following its approval by the Review Committee.
 Upon receipt of the report, the candidate shall have five business days to make a written comment on any item in the file, or to indicate the candidate is waiving such right.
 The candidate has the right to review all contents in the file.
 Any written comment from the candidate must be placed in the file by March 7. - 9.
-By March 7, the Review Committee Chair shall circulate a copy of the report to the Faculty Appointments Committee and make the candidate's file available for review.
-Thereafter, but no later than March 15, the Faculty Appointments Committee shall meet and discuss the recommendations and by a majority secret ballot vote make a final recommendation to the Department Chair/School Director on the candidate's reappointment and, if applicable, promotion.
+By March 8, the Review Committee Chair shall circulate a copy of the report to the Faculty Appointments Committee and make the candidate's file available for review.
+Thereafter, but no later than March 20, the Faculty Appointments Committee shall meet and discuss the recommendations and by a majority secret ballot vote make a final recommendation to the Department Chair/School Director on the candidate's reappointment and, if applicable, promotion.
 The Chair of the Faculty Appointments